run2bizdocs/documentation/en-us/docs/builder/advanced-options/process-integration-flow.md

 Title: Process Integration Flow
-Description:The process integration flows are workflows that have tasks performed by users and may also have automatic tasks performed by the system.
+Description:The process integration flows are trackers that have tasks performed by users and may also have automatic tasks performed by the system.

 # Process Integration Flow

-The process integration flows are workflows that have tasks performed by users and may also have automatic tasks performed by the system.
+The process integration flows are trackers that have tasks performed by users and may also have automatic tasks performed by the system.

 ## How to access

-1. Access the functionality through the menu Neuro > Management > Integration Flow.
+1. Access the functionality through the menu Builder > Management > Integration Flow.

 ## Preconditions